Skip to content

 Cooking Challenge

 Me personally I love salmon in combination with a good dollop of freshly homemade bearnaise sauce.
-Add a scoop of oven roasted red potatoes to that and I’ll love you forever!
+Add a scoop of oven roasted red potatoes to that and I will love you forever!

 No pressure.